scalabl3/pubnub-rest-api-public/access-manager.md

 * Unicode characters must be broken up into UTF-8 encoded bytes before percent-encoding.

-Here is an example of a query string containing unicode characters:
+Here is an example of a query string containing unicode characters (PoundSterling is just there to show sorting):

     auth=joker&r=1&w=1&ttl=60&timestamp=123456789&PoundsSterling=£13.37

-And here is the same query string after sorting and percent-encoding:
+And here is the same query string after ***sorting and percent-encoding*** (PoundSterling is just there to show sorting):

-    PoundsSterling=%C2%A313.37&auth=joker&r=1&w=1&timestamp=123456789&ttl=60
+    PoundsSterling=%C2%A313.37&auth=joker&r=1&timestamp=123456789&ttl=60&w=1

 Let's imagine the demo account's secret key is: